QuantConnect/lean-cli/README.md

                                   Whether Live or Paper environment should be used --trade-station-account-id TEXT
-                                  The TradeStation account Id --project-id TEXT               The cloud project ID may be required for OAuth process.
+                                  The TradeStation account Id --alpaca-environment [live|paper]
-  --alpaca-environment [live|paper]
                                   Whether Live or Paper environment should be used --download-data                 Update the Lean configuration file to download data from the QuantConnect API, alias